 Otter Creek houses our group of smooth-coated otters in a spacious and exciting home.
-There enclosure includes a large pool area, a large natural wetland area as well as a heated rock for those chilly days.
+Their enclosure includes a large pool area, a large natural wetland area, as well as a heated rock for those chilly days.

-There are only eight collections in Europe to house this species, with the biggest collection with 11 komodo dragons.
+There are only eight collections in Europe to house this species, with Colchester Zoo home to the biggest collection of smooth-coated otters.

 Smooth-coated otters are social animals and hunt in groups, forming a V-formation when hunting for fish in the wild.
 They can communicate through a number of vocalisations including whistles, chirps and wails.